Download product information pack

 The PRIME MOTORTHRIFT Plan covers you for the Total Loss of your car.

-Includes cover for complete loss through accidental write-off.
+Includes car insurance cover for complete loss through accidental write-off.

-Includes cover for complete loss through fire and natural disaster.
+Includes car insurance cover for complete loss through fire and natural disaster.

 3rd Party Liability Protection up to R500,000.